7Cedars/loyalty-program-next/README.md

       - [ ]  red if error returned.
 - [ ]  Develop ui elements
   - [ ]  scaling has to take into account screens of width as low as 350px.
-  - [ ]  scaling height has to be correct throguh out (see minting at vendor stats page for correct example)
+  - [ ]  scaling height has to be correct through out (see minting at vendor stats page for correct example)
+- [ ]  simplify layout by moving files from components to top folder

 CUSTOMER APP
+- [ ]   fix home - choose card screen
+- [ ]   implement claim tokens
+  - [ ]   Call function via card - see viem abiEncode.
+  - [ ]   Wait for transaction to clear (with new function I found?)
+- [ ]   implemen redeem token.
+  - [ ]   Call function via card - see viem abiEncode.
+  - [ ]   Wait for transaction to clear (with new function I found?)
-- [ ]  Building customer app side
+- [ ]   simplify layout by moving files from components to top folder

 GENERAL